Skip to main content

 Does Forme support SVG?

 Yes.
 The <Svg> component renders SVG markup directly into the PDF as vector graphics (not rasterized).
-Supported elements include rect, circle, ellipse, line, polyline, polygon, and path.
+Supported elements include rect, circle, ellipse, line, polyline, polygon, and path with opacity, fill-opacity, and stroke-opacity support.
+You can pass SVG as a content string or as JSX children.
 Advanced SVG features like filters, gradients, and masks are not yet supported.
 See the Svg component docs.

 Does Forme support tables with header repetition?